doged/dogedsource/README.md

     ./dogecoindarkd -daemon

-(youll get a message telling you to make a conf file)
+(youll get a message telling you to make a DogeCoinDark.conf file)

-then make a DogeCoinDark.conf file in the newly created `~/.DogeCoinDark` folder
+then make a DogeCoinDark.conf file in the newly created `~/.DogeCoinDark` folder:

+cd ~/.DogeCoinDark
+sudo nano DogeCoinDark.conf
+(then add text below)

 (its hidden, so use la instead of ls to see it)